laetho/metagraf/readme.md

  (software components) to produce metadata or aggregated metadata to support your toolchain or pipelines with information that can be acted upon.

-Aggregated service graphs can be created from this and used to automate entire environments.
+A aggregated service graph can be created and used to automate entire environments.
 Should form the declarative state necessary for a reconciliation loop.

 This will also aid in documentation of software components and their dependencies.